Antwerp Edgar Pratt: Biography

 Pratt was born on 6 March 1852 on the Isle of Wight in England to Charles, a grocer, and Ann Pratt.
 He had two elder siblings, Florence and Vienna.

 He married Alice Mary Spanner in 1882 and they had six children, four sons and two daughters.
 Felix Pratt and Charles Pratt followed their father and became successful insect collectors.
 His other sons Henry and Joseph also made important contributions to science.

 He was a member of the Royal Geographical Society and in 1891 he received the Gill Memorial Award for the encouragement of geographical research in early career researchers who have shown great potential.
 In the same year he visited Tibet and China.
 In China his activities were treated with suspicion and notices were posted warning locals of assisting him.
 He made some progress by employing Chinese Christians.
 These employees were harassed by the locals and his German assistant had to retreat from his work.
 Whilst he was in Tatsienlu in China he met and was assisted by the French missionaries and naturalists Bishop Felix Biet and Father Jean André Soulié.

 In 1892 he published an account of his journey "to the snows of Tibet through China".
-This book is thought to show that Pratt did not actually get to Tibet but he only got close enough to meet the missionaries who had been ejected from the country.
+This book is thought to show that Pratt did not actually get to Tibet but only got close enough to meet the missionaries who had been ejected from the country.
 Incidentally Pratt's book is thought to be a source for the work of Vladimir Nabokov.

 He died in 1924 in Kingston upon Thames, Surrey, aged 71.